startalkIM/openresty_ng/README.md

 Please note that the following ``${STARTALK_OPENRESTY}`` variable is set or replaced with the default above.
 Do not build your own openresty if you are no familiare with Linux and/or open source software.
 We strongly recommend to use prebuild openresty package on [OpenResty Web Site](https://openresty.org) instead.
-Omit below if you've installed openresty via prebuild package.
+Please omit the rest info in this section if you've installed openresty via prebuild package.

 ```
 $ cd /home/startalk/download